lightning/bolts/11-payment-encoding.md

 for manual entry, which is unlikely to happen often given the length of lightning invoices.

+If a URI scheme is desired, the current recommendation is to either use 'lightning:' as a prefix before the BOLT-11 encoding (note: not 'lightning://'), or for fallback for bitcoin payments, use 'bitcoin:' as per BIP-21, with key 'lightning' and value equal to the BOLT-11 encoding.

 ## Requirements

 A writer MUST encode the the payment request in Bech32 as specified in